qwang-big/Eier/README.md

 |     chr6 | 131063357 | 131063417  | EPB41L2_4 | 21.57229 | -12.886749 | -0.8408109 |
 |     chr2 | 158457054 | 158457114   |   PKP4_1 | 21.42755 | -8.421447 | -4.6387676 |

-The table is sorted descendingly by PC1
+The table is sorted descending by PC1

 * **Dobs**
 The D matrix, which contains the observed differences between the two conditions.
 This is the data analyzed by dPCA.